simpolism/simpolism.github.io/_drafts/dance-music-criticism.markdown

 > In the beginning, there was Jack, and Jack had a groove.
 > And from this groove came the groove of all grooves.
 > And while one day viciously throwing down on his box, Jack boldy declared,
-> "Let there be HOUSE!" and house music was born.
+> "Let there be House!" and house music was born.

 > I am, you see, I am the creator, and this is my house!
 > And, in my house there is only house music.